Quantization

 joint_compression: bool

-Using “palettize + quantize” as an example, where the input mlmodel is already palettized, and the palettization’s lut will be further quantized.
-The weight values are represented by constexpr_blockwise_shift_scale + constexpr_lut_to_dense ops: lut(int8) -> constexpr_blockwise_shift_scale -> lut(fp16) -> constexpr_lut_to_dense -> dense(fp16)
+Take “palettize + quantize” as an example of joint compression, where the input MLModel is already palettized, and the palettization’s lookup table will be further quantized.
+In such an example, the weight values are represented by constexpr_blockwise_shift_scale + constexpr_lut_to_dense ops: lut(int8) -> constexpr_blockwise_shift_scale -> lut(fp16) -> constexpr_lut_to_dense -> dense(fp16)

 Returns: